 The backpropagation algorithm begins by comparing the actual value output by the forward propagation process to the expected value and then moves backward through the network, slightly adjusting each of the weights in a direction that reduces the size of the error by a small degree.
 Both forward and back propagation are re-run thousands of times on each input combination until the network can accurately predict the expected output of the possible inputs using forward propagation.

 For the xOr problem, 100% of possible data examples are available to use in the training process.
 We can therefore expect the trained network to be 100% accurate in its predictions and there is no need to be concerned with issues such as bias and variance in the resulting model.

 In this post, the classic ANN XOr problem was explored.
 The problem itself was described in detail, along with the fact that the inputs for XOr are not linearly separable into their correct classification categories.
 A non-linear solution — involving an MLP architecture — was explored at a high level, along with the forward propagation algorithm used to generate an output value from the network and the backpropagation algorithm, which is used to train the network.

-The next post in this series will feature a Java implementation of the MLP architecture described here, including all of the components necessary to train the network to act as an XOr logic gate.
+Part two of this post features a Java implementation of the MLP architecture described here, including all of the components necessary to train the network to act as an XOr logic gate.